A Step by Step Guide

 If you’re asked why you are interested in working with the company?

 Are you interested in a course that relates to the work done in the company?
 What are studying or what will you be studying for your Leaving Certificate?
 Why are you interested in the business sector the company operates in?
-What subjects have you studied for the past three years that’s relevant in what the company does?
+What subjects have you studied for the past three years that’s relevant to what the company does?
 What are some of your hobbies?

 - Be polite.
 It’s important to make a good impression.